vitejs/vite/docs/guide/api-environment-runtimes.md

-# Environment API - Runtimes
+# Environment API for Runtimes

-:::warning Experimental API
+:::warning Experimental
 Initial work for this API was introduced in Vite 5.1 with the name "Vite Runtime API".
 This guide describes a revised API, renamed to Environment API.
 This API will be released in Vite 6 as experimental.
 You can already test it in the latest `vite@6.0.0-beta.x` version.

 Resources: